-Did you like this Marinated Zucchini Slices?
+Did you like this marinated zucchini recipe?
 Are there changes you made that you would like to share?
 What are your favorite zucchini recipes?
 Share your tips and recommendations for this easy side dish in the comments section below!Print

-This a popular Italian dish of sliced zucchini marinated in a basil, garlic, vinegar, and olive oil based marinade.
+This a popular Italian dish of sliced zucchini marinated in a basil, garlic, vinegar, and olive oil marinade.